Programing-remus/heart-disease-prediction/README.md

-# Heart disease risk prediction and cardiac health evaluation system
+# Cardiac health evaluation system and heart disease risk prediction using Logistic Regression model
 #### Video Demo:  <URL HERE>
 __Description__: This project was developped as my CS50's Introduction to Programming with Python final project and its main objective is to accurately predict the probability of heart disease of a patient based on the input of a set of heart health related parameters, namely cholesterol levels and blood pressure registrations.
 ### Features